ImperialCollegeLondon/cdti_data_export/README.md

 ---

-## Running the Script
+## Running the Scripts

+There are two scripts available in this repository:

+- **Single folder mode** `cdti_data_export.py`: Script for exporting DICOM data to NIFTI format in one folder.
+- **Multiple folders mode** `batch_process_multiple_folders.py`: Batch processing script for multiple folders, this script calls `cdti_data_export.py` for each folder in a pre-determined folder structure.

+---

+### Single Folder Mode

-You will need the full paths for the input and output folders:
+You will need these arguments to run the script:

 - `<input_folder>`: Folder containing the DICOM files (all files should be at the root, not in subfolders).
 - `<output_folder>`: Folder where the NIFTI files will be created.